trawic/TraWiC/README.md

 ```bash
 pip install huggingface-hub[cli]
 ```
-In order to have access to [TheStack](https://huggingface.co/datasets/bigcode/the-stack), you need to login with you HuggingFace account as outlined in the [documentation](https://huggingface.co/docs/huggingface_hub/main/guides/cli).
+In order to have access to [TheStack](https://huggingface.co/datasets/bigcode/the-stack), you need to login with your HuggingFace account as outlined in the [documentation](https://huggingface.co/docs/huggingface_hub/main/guides/cli).

 ## 2 - Download The Dataset
 In order to download the dataset used for this study, run the following command: